 - Beneficiaries pay Personal Income Tax on their income from the Trust

-Should you have any questions about setting up your own business, feel free to contact us.
+Should you have any questions about setting up your own business, call BOA & Co. accountants in Chatswood on 02 9904 7886 and our specialists will be pleased to assist you.